 This list is our critics’ pick of Pretoria’s best restaurants, as rated and reviewed for the 2017 Eat Out magazine.

-La Terrasse Rooftop Café (Menlo Park) – 2015 Best African Eatery winner
+La Terrasse Rooftop Café and Deli (Menlo Park) – Best African Eatery: winner for Gauteng

 Padbok Thai (Brooklyn)

 Delightful Thai dishes will transport you with their aroma and flavour.
 Start with a bowl of vibrant and spicy tom yum soup, followed by any of the authentic curries.
 The Penang with chicken is fantastic.
 Save space for the excellent crunchy banana fritters, which are drenched in honey and served with coconut ice cream.

 The unassuming surrounds make the food here so much more impressive.
 Portions are generous and so are the traditional condiments of blanched salted peanuts, silken tofu and kimchi.
 Light meals are delicious and satisfying, especially the pancakes stuffed with warm kimchi or calamari and spring onion.
 The pork dumplings are a highlight, and noodle lovers will enjoy the sweet-potato noodles with stir-fried veggies.
 End on the popular sweet and sticky rice cakes with red-bean paste.

 The food here is excellently prepared and delicious.
 Daytime dishes might include a rösti with cheese, mushrooms and salmon or Greek phyllo pies.
 They also have a takeaway menu promising delights such as lamb korma and Coke chicken.
 The dinner menu features notable brown mushrooms with bonemarrow and pan-seared duck with crushed sweet potato.
 End with the peanut-butter fondant.